Buying Guides

 TV hanging on a wall playing a soccer match

-Although many people think that LED TVs are a totally new format of TV, they’ve actually been around for some time.
+Although many people think that LED TVs are a new format of TV, they’ve been around for some time.
 They’re simply an updated version of the LCD generation.
 Both LED and LCD TVs use the same technology.
 Instead of being illuminated by a fluorescent bulb like an LCD screen, an LED screen is lit by several LEDs (light-emitting diodes).
 These TVs are more narrow and efficient due to the LEDs being smaller in size and less energy-intensive.

 LED TVs can be divided into two subcategories: edge-lit LEDs and direct back-lit LEDs.